-When it comes to internet marketing, the Search Console is a great tool to have at your disposal.
+When it comes to Internet marketing, the Search Console is a great tool to have at your disposal.
 Search Console’s data may be used as a powerful marketing analysis tool.
-Google Analytics, Google Trends, and Ads may all be utilised together to provide insights about how to improve your overall marketing strategy.
+Google Analytics, Google Trends, and Ads may all be utilized together to provide insights about how to improve your overall marketing strategy.

 How did Google Analytics’ ability to gather search data go awry?

 While Google Analytics is used to supply this search data, long-time users may note that query information is increasingly shown as “(not given)” in their keyword data for their “behavioral reports.”

 Hmm.
 That’s not exactly going to help you with your marketing efforts, right?

 This is due to the fact that Google Search Console now has more robust search data available.
 It should go without saying at this point that there is a wealth of keyword data to be discovered through Google Search Console.